confuciussayuhm/Burp-TCP-and-DNS-Proxy/README.md

 To perform normal intercepting of binary traffic of applications you can set the DNS IP address to the extension’s IP address and then create a Listener Under ‘Server Config’.
 This requires that you know the hostname and Port the application is trying to connect.
 You can switch to the ‘DNS History’ Tab to view the DNS queries and ports that are trying to connect to you.
 You could also run wireshark but Nope will filter this information for you.

 Once you know the right host name and port you can configure these settings as shown above.
-If the service is using SSL then you need to export burp’s CA cert to the same folder that Burp is running out of for the extension to find it and generate certs that will pass certificate verification.
+If the service is using SSL then you need to export Burp’s CA cert to the same folder that Burp is running out of for the extension to find it and generate certs that will pass certificate verification.
 Then you can check the SSL check box before adding the proxy.

 The proxy does not start until ‘enable’ is checked in the table.

 Once the proxy is started you can intercept it in real time.
 All your traffic will be logged into the TCP History Tab and stored locally in a sqlite database.
 The database can be exported or imported from the Server Configuration Tab.
-In addition, if Burp crashes or you close burp without saving the TCP History it will still be automatically loaded when you start Burp.
+In addition, if Burp crashes or you close Burp without saving the TCP History it will still be automatically loaded when you start Burp.

 ## Manual Intercept Traffic
 ![](http://imgur.com/X6xYsq8.png)
 Clicking on the TCP Intercept Tab will allow to enable and disable Manual Intercepting.
-This will be very similar to intercepting HTTP traffic with burp.
+This will be very similar to intercepting HTTP traffic with Burp.
 If the data sent is just strings then it’s very simple to just replace text or attempt modification to the request.
 If the application is sending serialized objects or protobuffs then you will need to switch between Raw and Hex mode to ensure the data is encoded correctly and length checks are correct.

 ## Automated Manipulation of Traffic
 Once you have your ideal payload you can automatically match and replace in the Automation Tab.